Sri Lanka Podujana Peramuna: Founding

 In November 2016, the OSLFF relaunched itself as the Sri Lanka Podujana Peramuna, a political front for the Joint Opposition, and appointed G. L. Peiris, the country's former minister of foreign affairs and Rajapaksa ally, as its chairman.
 Attorney Sagara Kariyawasam, a former organiser of the Sri Lanka Freedom Party and attorney for former president Rajapaksa and his brother, former defence secretary Gotabaya Rajapaksa, was appointed as the party secretary.
 The flower bud remained as the symbol of the party.
-Basil Rajapaksa, another brother of Rajapaksa, joined the SLPP shortly after it was relaunched.
+Basil Rajapaksa, another brother of Rajapaksa, joined the SLPP shortly after it was launched.

 Electoral successes

-In the 2018 Sri Lankan local elections, in a surprise result, the SLPP won a 40% plurality of votes, emerging as the party with the most councilors and local authorities; they won 239 Local Government Bodies including Municipals Councils, Urban Councils, and Pradeshiya Sabhas.
-The SLPP contested in the election under its flower bud symbol.
-In the 2019 Sri Lankan presidential election, the younger brother of the Rajapaksas contested in the elections as the SLPP candidate and later won the election and was sworn in as the new president of Sri Lanka.
-In the 2020 Sri Lankan parliamentary election, the SLPP won a landslide victory and a clear majority in the parliament, winning 116 seats in Parliament.
-Five members of the Rajapaksa family won seats in the parliament, and the former president Rajapaksa was sworn in as the new prime minister of Sri Lanka.
+In the 2018 Sri Lankan local elections, in a surprise result, the SLPP won a plurality of votes, winning 40.47% of all votes and securing the most councilors and local authorities; the party won 239 local government bodies including Municipals Councils, Urban Councils, and Pradeshiya Sabhas.

+In the 2019 Sri Lankan presidential election, the Gotabaya Rajapaksa ran as the SLPP candidate and was backed by the SLFP.
+Rajapaksa won the election with 52.25% of the vote and was sworn in as the new president of Sri Lanka.
+In the 2020 Sri Lankan parliamentary election, the SLPP-led Sri Lanka People's Freedom Alliance won a landslide victory and a clear majority in the parliament, winning 145 seats in Parliament.
+Five members of the Rajapaksa family won seats in the parliament, and former president Mahinda Rajapaksa was sworn in as the new prime minister of Sri Lanka.